 The Color Curtain Project

-An artist book and culinary experience that invites reflection on the meaning of Afro-Asian solidarity and community.
+Artist book and culinary experiences that invite reflection on the meaning of Afro-Asian solidarity and community.

 Adriel Luis - Aerica Shimizu Banks - Desirée Venn Frederic